rm-hull/luma.lcd/doc/python-usage.rst

 Python usage
 ------------
-PCD8544 displays can be driven with python using the implementation in the :py:class:`luma.lcd.device.pcd8544` class: usage is very simple if you have ever used `Pillow <https://pillow.readthedocs.io/en/latest/>`_ or PIL.
+PCD8544 displays can be driven with python using the implementation in the :py:class:`luma.lcd.device.pcd8544` class.
+Likewise, ST7735 displays are driven with the :py:class:`luma.lcd.device.st7735` class.
+Usage is very simple if you have ever used `Pillow <https://pillow.readthedocs.io/en/latest/>`_ or PIL.

 First, import and initialise the device: